-Home to over ten million visitors a year, it’s no real shock that some people get lost while out in the wilderness.
+Home to over ten million visitors a year, it’s no real shock that some people get lost.
 Yet, these people are normally found by rescue teams in as little as forty eight hours.
 The surprising part is the number of people who aren’t found.
 They seem to simply vanish, leaving no trace that they were ever there.
 It’s like they fell off the edge of the earth and are never seen again.
 For several decades, the Smokies have managed to gain a reputation for the the vast amount of deaths and disappearances that are as strange as they are unexplained.

 The three older brothers went one direction, and Dennis, the youngest, headed the other way.
 He had been picked to go the other way because he was sporting a very vibrant red shirt.
 Like they had planned, the three who’d gone off in the first direction jumped out at the same time, and startled the adults.
 However, Dennis didn’t join them.
 They assumed he’d simply missed the cue, and passed the time while expecting him to turn up.
 It had only been a couple of minutes since they had last seen him, after all.
 As time passed, though, Dennis never appeared.

 In a surprising twist, a while after Dennis had gone missing, a family, the Keys, told the rangers that they’d been hiking about six miles past Spence Field when they heard a boy screaming.
 The son of the Key family also said he’d seen movement.
-He assumed it was a bear or another large animal, but when he saw who it was, it turned out to be a man, carrying something over his shoulder.
-As ominous as this seemed, paired with Dennis’s disappearance, the park rangers decided that the time frame didn’t fit – the area was just too far apart from Spence Field to really warrant any investigation of the man.
+He assumed it was a bear or another large animal, but when he saw who it was, it turned out to be a man.
+He was carrying something over his shoulder.
+As ominous as this seemed, paired with Dennis’s disappearance, the park rangers decided that the time frame didn’t fit.
+The area was just too far apart from Spence Field to really warrant any investigation of the man.
 It was just too far away.

-In the days that followed, the search efforts expanded to hundreds of people looking through the area, searching for the young boy.
+In the days that followed, the search efforts expanded to hundreds of people looking through the area.
+They were all searching for the young boy.
 This included park rangers, locals, the FBI, the National Guard, volunteers, and even psychics.
 There were bloodhounds called in, and helicopters flew overhead trying to find him.
 It quickly became national news.
 The boy was used to hiking, and the thought was that he would be found quickly.
-However, the weather took a nasty turn and the rains and storms hampered search efforts because of the the thick fogs.
+However, the weather took a nasty turn and the rains and storms hampered search efforts.
 Dennis’s family offered a decent sized cash reward in the case of someone having information on their missing son.

 Weeks went by, and hope that Dennis had survived began to die.
 There were a few possible leads, including muddy footprints and a set of boys underwear.
-However, the chance that the footprints belonged to Dennis was unlikely and the mother said the underwear were not her son’s.
+However, the chance that the footprints belonged to Dennis was unlikely.
+The mother said the underwear were not her son’s.

 In the end, Dennis was never found.
 No trace of him ever turned up.
 His case remains open to this day.
-Author and researcher David Paulides had a weird tale: during an interview, he discovered that the during the search for Dennis, the special forces who’d been on scene barely communicated with the rest of the search party.
-They worked on their own, and were heavily armed as if they expected to find something bigger than just a missing boy.
+Author and researcher David Paulides had a weird tale.
+During an interview, he discovered that the during the search for Dennis, the special forces who’d been on scene barely communicated with the rest of the search party.
+They worked on their own, and were heavily armed.
+It was as if they expected to find something bigger than just a missing boy.
 Another odd twist was the fact that Agent Jim Rike, the lead FBI investigator on the case committed suicide a few years later.
 The reason is unknown.

-Adding to the strangeness of the disappearance, Polly was an overweight woman with high blood pressure that she took medicine for.
+Adding to the strangeness of the disappearance, Polly was an overweight woman with high blood pressure.
 It makes no sense how she could get too far ahead of her friends.
 In fact, they had been teasing her for most of the time for slowing them down!
-Adding to this, due to her illness and her medication, she did not have a license nor the keys to a car, so she couldn’t have even gotten back to the start of the trail and drove off.
+Adding to this, due to her illness and her medication, she did not have a license nor the keys to a car.
+So she couldn’t have even gotten back to the start of the trail and drove off.
 Polly was said to be a well-adjusted and happy woman with many friends and had no discernible reason to want to disappear into the mysterious mountains.

 There are even more strange disappearances that are more recent than that of Dennis and Polly.
 In 2008, 51 year old Michael Hearon went out in his four wheel drive truck after saying his goodbyes to his family.
 He was supposed to go some land located near their home in Blount County, Tennessee that is actually part of the Great Smoky Mountains National Park.
 After he didn’t come home when he said he would, a search was organized and conducted.
 They found his truck in a clearing, with the ignition still running.

 The mystery only rose from there.
 In the immediate area near the truck, there was no clue leading to where Hearon might have gone, or what could have happened to him.
 There were no footprints, and no trail through the heavy underbrush.
 The dogs brought in for the search could find no scent, and authorities never found any bits of torn clothing, no splatters of blood, no tissue, and no bones.
-There was no signs that there could have been a struggle, and it seemed, other than his truck, that Hearon had never been there at all!
+There was no signs that there could have been a struggle.
+It seemed, other than his truck, that Hearon had never been there at all!
 It seemed as though he had just ceased to exist.
-A following search of hundreds of volunteers, and police officers turned up nothing, and a heavy storm and rainfall moved in, and threatened to destroy any evidence that there could have been.
+A following search of hundreds of volunteers, and police officers turned up nothing.
+A heavy storm and rainfall moved in, and threatened to destroy any evidence that there could have been.

 During the month of March of 2012, Derek Lueking, 24, didn’t show up at work and was not answering his cellphone.
 It was two days later that it was figured out that Derek had checked out of the Microtel Inn and Suites in Cherokee, North Carolina.
 This is located right by the Great Smoky Mountains National Park.
 There was video footage on March 17th that proved this, and also showed that he had a backpack on him.
 That footage is the last anyone saw of Derek.